midtown-ai/glossary/glossary/c.md

   * [PathAI](https://www.pathai.com/) - Drug discovery and diagnosis
   * [PolyAI](https://poly.ai/) - Voice chatbots
   * [Quora] - A static Q&A internet site that is not offering an interface to chatbots though its interface, poe.
+  * [Replicate] - Run and fine-tune open-source models.
+Deploy custom models at scale.
+All with one line of code.
   * [Replika](https://replika.com/) - Build AI companion who cares!
   * [RevComm](https://www.revcomm.co.jp/) - Voice analysis software ([Forbes](https://www.forbes.com/companies/revcomm/?sh=6c1080a7340c))
   * [Runway] - Focus on generative AI for images and now videos